 March 6th 1987.

+He didn’t know if he was going to make it, but he was going to give it one hell of a try.
 Brent Sandler rammed the gear stick of his brand-new BMW into first gear, then swiftly into second.
-He watched excitedly, as the needle of the rev counter tipped into the red, making the engine roar.
-Brent loved this; it brought a sense of excitement into his life, but then again, this was how he lived his life; always fast, and often tinged with a sense of danger.
+He watched excitedly as the needle of the rev counter tipped into the red making the engine roar as it pulled away.
+Brent loved this sound.
+And the speed that came with it brought a sense of excitement into his life, but then again, this was how he lived it; always fast and often tinged with a sense of danger.

-But, Brent didn’t slow down—quite the opposite.
+But, Brent didn’t slow down, quite the opposite.
 For the next twenty minutes, the needle on his speedometer never went below a hundred, much to the displeasure of his passenger.

 ‘Don’t worry, we’re nearly there,’ Brent answered, but spoke too soon, as he looked in his rear-view mirror to see the blue flashing lights of a police car.

 ‘Brent!
 You’re mad.
-You’re a lucky son of a bitch, but you’re still mad,’ John said, watching the blue light disappearing into the distance.
+You’re a lucky son of a bitch, but you’re still mad,’ John said watching the blue light disappearing into the distance.

 ‘Well, that’s just about blown it.
 There’s not a hope we’ll catch the ferry now,’ Brent grumbled, resigning himself to the fact they would have to wait a good few hours before the next one.